-I am a qualified counsellor, who works in a holistic way because of my experience in several different fields of psychology, counselling, health, cognitive behaviour psychotherapy and complementary therapy.
+I am a qualified counsellor, who works in a holistic way because of my experience in several different fields of psychology, counselling, health, cognitive behaviour psychotherapy, mindfulness and complementary therapy.

 I am a holistic therapist qualified in nutrition, massage, Reiki and I am also a Bach/Australian Bush practitioner, working with remedies for the emotions, mind, body and spirit.
 I believe when counselling my clients that the whole person, body, mind and spirit needs helping.
 I have found through experience that when you look at all aspects of your life your wellbeing improves.
 This is one of the reasons I have studied different modalities to integrate in my counselling and adapt them according to my clients’ needs.
 I feel having a range of therapy to offer helps to understand clients and enhances the quality of the counselling relationship.